EBSQ Examinations

 Examination fees

-Payments must be made via Paypal directly on the QuizOne web platform dedicated to registrations.
+Payments must be made via Paypal directly on the QuizOne platform dedicated to registrations before the deadlines dates.

-The eligibility fee is to be paid when the applicant registers for the certification.
+The eligibility fee is to be paid when the applicant registers for the exam.

 The examination fee should be paid once the eligibility of the applicant has been confirmed, within two weeks following confirmation of selection, to finalise the registration for the examination.